ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Here's how to set up GitHub to work for you:

 1. Download Git to your computer.
-Find the [Windows installer here](https://git-scm.com/download/win) and the [OS X installer here](https://git-scm.com/download/mac).
-Linux users - you can probably find what you need.
+Find the [Windows installer here](https://git-scm.com/download/win).
+Mac and Linux users: look to [Homebrew](https://brew.sh/) for the most recent version.
 2. Visit [github.com](https://github.com/).
 3. Create your account.
 4. Download the [GitHub desktop client](https://desktop.github.com/).